ebmgt/Management_measurement/files/HealthCare.md

 Noseworthy retired in 2018, Shanafelt left the Mayo Clinic in 2017, and Swensen became Professor Emeritus in 2018. <!-- https://moln.org/news/431461/Nurses-as-Leaders-Broad-Acceptance-Room-to-Grow.htm -->

-### St Jude data interventions in a smaller clinical setting
+### St Jude data interventions in a smaller clinical setting, 2018 to present
 St Jude is a much smaller clinical site than the Mayo Clinic and has less than 80 beds ([source](https://www.stjude.org/about-st-jude/unique-operating-model.html#:~:text=As%20one%20of%20the%20largest,since%20we%20opened%20the%20hospital)).
 <!--
 Probably not influencing rates of burnout at St Jude because of lack of temporal association, St Jude started using the AHRQ SOPS Hospital Survey in 2009 and biennially since ([AHRQ reports](https://www.ahrq.gov/news/newsroom/case-studies/cquips1402.html); [St Jude website](https://www.stjude.org/treatment/services/clinics-and-services/patient-safety.html)).
 In 2017 the [AHRQ reported](https://www.ahrq.gov/news/newsroom/case-studies/201709.html) that St Jude used AHRQ SOPS Hospital Survey to gather workforce feedback to change workflows to improve patient safety.